 - 1. Go to Application Menu > Data Catalog > Metadata Manager > Explore. - 2.
-In the Data Catalog pane, right-click an environment.
+On the Explore tab, click an environment tile and click Options.
+The available options appear.

-3. Click Clone Environment.
+3. Click Environment Options > Clone Environment.

 The New Environment Cloning page appears.

 4. Enter appropriate values in the fields.
 Fields marked with a red asterisk are mandatory.
 Refer to the following table for field descriptions.